Borussia Dortmund Youth Sector: Organization

 The club recruits young players and teach them football skills required to play at that club's standard.
 The young apprentices offered the chance to train in close proximity to the professional players.

 The club launched partnerships with United States sides Cincinnati United and La Roca Futbol Club.
 The cooperation will include training philosophies and drills for their coaches and annual training camps with Dortmund coaching staff.

 The Evonik-Fußballschule des BVB was opened in July 2011 to provide mainstream education for the youth players who do not reside in the Dortmund area.

 In 2014, a new dormitory for young players from outside of Dortmund was opened.
 It houses the young sportsmen who are trained to become a part of the club's professional teams.

 Youth teams

 Under-19

 The team currently competes in the Under 19 Bundesliga and the UEFA Youth League.
 It also participates in the DFB-Junioren-Vereinspokal und the Under 19 Westphalian Cup.
-Former Under 17 head coach Benjamin Hoffmann has been the head coach since September 2016.
+Felix Hirschnagl has been the head coach since July 2025.

 Under-17

 The team currently competes in the Under 17 Bundesliga and the Under 17 Westphalian Cup.
-Sebastian Geppert has been the head coach since September 2016.
+Marco Lehmann has been the head coach since July 2025.